zhengqunkoo/webpage-scrobbler/README.md

    If the logo flashes dark, check your browser's console for more details.

 # TODO
-- Allow user to configure track/artist/album modifiers of other webpages.
+- Allow user to configure track/artist/album separand index.
 - Screenshots